-Head of Group: Dr Julian Hibberd
+Head of Group: Prof. Julian Hibberd

 We work on the genetic basis of traits that underlie components of crop productivity.
 In the long term this may allow productivity to be improved.
 Currently we focus on understanding how the efficient C4 photosynthetic pathway works, and in addition, we are generating increased genetic variation in domesticated rice, and screening for increased tolerance to stresses.